Being A Member

 First Person Plural (FPP) is a membership association charity, so without our members there is no FPP.
 The membership offered is of First Person Plural – the charity, not simply membership of this website.
 Membership of the charity brings tangible membership benefits and just by joining the charity you are helping us to achieve our aims.
 The more and varied our members the more likely we will be listened to.
 Members do not have to be any more directly involved than they wish, however there are opportunities to influence the charity’s direction by providing feedback on our work, by attending and/or voting at the AGM or by becoming a trustee to directly participate in the governance of the charity and make strategic decisions about its future.

-Our online membership enrollment scheme is not yet available.
-To become a member download an offline form from Membership Application Form, complete it and return it to us by post or email with your payment.
+To become a member click HERE to download a Membership Application Form, complete it and return it to us by post or email with your payment.
+The form gives details of how payment can be made.
 Before completing your form read all relevant information below.

 Categories of Membership